-Joe Jaffe Bursts the Twitter Bubble
+Public Relations Firm Leader Joe Jaffe Bursts the Twitter Bubble

-rrupter at Crayon, recorded at the 2009 PRSA International Conference.
-Jaffe recently released his third book “Flip the Funnel” about harnessing the power of your existing customer base as a source of recommendations and referrals.
+This marketing podcast was recorded at the 2009 Public Relations Society of America International Conference.
+Jaffe recently released his third book, Flip the Funnel, about leveraging your existing customer base as a source of recommendations and referrals.

-He has a blog, made his initial foray into podcasting with Steve Rubel on “Across the Sound” and is now a solo effort renamed “Jaffe Juice.”
+He has a blog, made his initial foray into podcasting with Steve Rubel on Across the Sound, which is now a solo effort renamed Jaffe Juice

-02:34 – Jaffe talks about his three books, the conceptual thread that binds them and building businesses from by marketing from the inside out.
+02:34 – Jaffe talks about his three books, the conceptual thread that binds them, and building businesses from by marketing from the inside out.

-06:16 – The sleaze factor associated with incentivizing people to recommend brands to their online social networks, how recommendations can determine the degree of trust, credibility, authority and consistency we have for someone, and how “street cred” or social currency is starting to become a factor in keeping people honest.
+06:16 – The sleaze factor associated with incentivizing people to recommend brands to their online social networks, how recommendations can determine the degree of trust, credibility, authority, and consistency we have for someone, and how “street cred” or social currency is starting to become a factor in keeping people honest.

 08:55 – Erik Deutsch asks via Twitter, “How should clients balance corporate branding with personal style in social media.”

-11:11 – Trolling for criticism, the importance of self-confidence and standing for something you believe in, even if it is just giving away a free iPhone.
+11:11 – Trolling for criticism, the importance of self-confidence, and standing for something you believe in, even if it is just giving away a free iPhone.

-13:09 – Being first, taking risks, experimentation and analysis paralysis.
+13:09 – Being first, taking risks, experimentation, and analysis paralysis.

 14:42 – Giovanni Rodriguez asks via Facebook, “Is social media up-leveling or marginalizing people in the PR profession?”

-18:04 – If you thought Second Life was the be all end all, here’s why Twitter is a bubble just waiting to burst.
+18:04 – If you thought Second Life was the be-all-end-all, here’s why Twitter is a bubble just waiting to burst.
 Looking at the finger instead of where it’s pointing.
 And how to effectively leverage Twitter in organizational communications.

-24:19 – The findings of the Digital Readiness Report, by Tom Smith, Don Spetner, Barb McDonald and myself, and which department inside the organization is leading social media engagement at most companies.
+24:19 – The findings of the Digital Readiness Report, by Tom Smith, Don Spetner, Barb McDonald, and myself, and which department inside the organization is leading social media engagement at most companies.

-26:15 – The difference between consumer generated content and consumer generated media.
+26:15 – The difference between consumer-generated content and consumer-generated media.

 27:16 – The difference between viral campaigns and memes.